The granting of tenure is at the sole discretion of the School of Medicine and the Board of Trustees. The following applies to tenured faculty.

 Faculty are accorded tenure with the expectation that they will continue to serve the Institution at a level commensurate to rank.
 Chairs, Institute Directors, and the Dean are responsible for making resource allocation decisions regarding all faculty as frequently as is necessary.

 Once granted, tenure is maintained continuously and can be withdrawn only under one of the following conditions:

-4. if the faculty member is to be terminated for cause.
-For further information on termination of tenured faculty see this Chapter, Termination of Faculty and Faculty Disciplinary Tribunal.
+- If the faculty member is to be terminated for cause.
+For further information on termination of tenured faculty see this Chapter III, Termination of Faculty and Faculty Disciplinary Tribunal.